Ripple-Team/Ripple/README.md

 ## What is Ripple?

-Ripple is an open-source messenger built with Flutter — one codebase for Android, iOS, Windows, macOS, Linux and the web.
-The goal: a clean, lightweight chat app with a focus on privacy and speed.
+Ripple is an open-source messenger built with Flutter - one codebase for Android and Windows.
+The goal: a clean, lightweight chat app that will work.